Cooper hits slam in 9th, Marlins top Tigers, 6th win in row

-DETROIT (AP) — Garrett Cooper hit a grand slam with two outs in the ninth inning and the Miami Marlins won their sixth in a row, rallying past Detroit 5-2 Thursday to finish a terrible homestand for the Tigers.
+Cooper hit a grand slam with two outs in the ninth inning and the Miami Marlins won their sixth in a row, rallying past Detroit 5-2 Thursday to finish a terrible homestand for the Tigers.

+Cooper jumped up and down up the first base line as his ball sailed into the left field seats.

+“Probably one of the better feelings, I think I pimped it a little bit,” Cooper said.
+“As soon as I got it off the bat, I knew I got it pretty good.”

 The Marlins, who had the worst record in the majors last week, extended the longest active winning streak in the big leagues.